 Puerto Escondido also has a very off beat tourist class, many backpackers, surfers, and europeans.
 A different vacation place in México.
 They have serval nice restaurants owned by expats thanks to this.

 The city has grown to around 22,000 but not as much as most Mexican beach cities.
 The airport has gotten nicer, and busier for those AM flights.
-The ocean is every present while you visit.
+The ocean is always present while you visit.
 You can hear it from most places in town, the ocean breeze is cool and refreshing from the tropical heat.
 Many new houses and businesses are being built south and east of Calle del Morro.
 The road its self is paved with sidewalks trees, flowers, and lights.

 This is a surf town.
 It is one top surf spots in the world, home of the 'Mexipike'.
 In late summer, early fall the tide starts to swell and the waves on Zicatela Beach can reach 50 feet.
 This is not a swimmers beach.
 During this time several surf competitions will be held.
 The pros, camera crews, organizers, and fans will fill the town, hotels, restaurants, and bars.
 Even locals who don't surf come to town to watch the show.